unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 ## <a name="tile-client-application"></a> Tile Client Application ##

-For this example, a preconfigured example client application has been provided as part of the Tile Quick Start Application ([tile-quickstart.war](../../../download/#tile-quick-start-template)).
+For this example, a preconfigured example client application has been provided as part of the Tile Quick Start Application ([tile-quickstart.war](../../../download/#tile-quick-start-application)).
 The client displays the base map or plot and any layers passed in from the server.

 For information on additional map properties you can specify, see the Maps section of the [Configuration](../configuration/#maps) topic, which describes how to configure settings such as boundaries and axes.

 ## <a name="deployment"></a> Deployment ##

-Once you have finished configuring the map and layer properties, copy *tile-quickstart.war* to your web server's (e.g., Apache Tomcat or Jetty) *webapps/* directory.
+Once you have finished configuring the map and layer properties, copy the *tile-quickstart.war* to the *webapps/* directory or your web server (e.g., Apache Tomcat or Jetty).

-Once your server is running, you can access the application at `http://localhost:8080/julia-demo` from any web browser to view the Julia set data plotted on an X/Y chart with six layers of zoom available.
+Once your server is running, use your web browser to access the application at `http://localhost:8080/julia-demo`.
+The Julia set application data is plotted on an X/Y chart with six layers of zoom available.

 ## Next Steps ##